DCHHV/dchhv.github.io/index.md

 ---
-title: DEF CON 28
+title: DEF CON 29
-subtitle: August 6-9, 2020 taking place across multiple internet services.
+subtitle: August 5-8, 2021 taking place across multiple internet services and in Las Vegas.
 See the DEF CON website for up to date information.
 layout: main
 ---